wso2-extensions/esb-connector-cmis/docs/workingWithObjectInCMIS.md

 [http://docs.oasis-open.org/cmis/CMIS/v1.1/errata01/os/CMIS-v1.1-errata01-os-complete.html#x1-2570009](http://docs.oasis-open.org/cmis/CMIS/v1.1/errata01/os/CMIS-v1.1-errata01-os-complete.html#x1-2570009)

 ### Sample configuration
 Following is a sample proxy service that illustrates how to connect to CMIS with the init operation, and then use the getAllowableActions operation.
-The sample request for this proxy can be found in getAllowableActions sample request.
+The sample request for this proxy can be found in the getAllowableActions sample request.
 You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml